MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/microsoft-trusted-root-store-removal-of-us-federal-common-policy.md

 ms.technology: windows-server-security
 ms.date: 02/16/2022
 ---
-# Removal of US FCPCA certificate from the Microsoft trusted root store
+# Removal of US Federal Common Policy CA certificate from the Microsoft trusted root store

-This article discusses the removal of the US Federal Common Policy Certificate Authority (FCPCA) certificate and provides solutions to avoid issues that will occur if enterprises don't transition to the FCPCA G2 certificate by March 22, 2022.
+This article discusses the removal of the US Federal Common Policy Certificate Authority (CA) certificate and provides solutions to avoid issues that will occur if enterprises don't transition to the Federal Common Policy CA G2 root certificate by March 29, 2022.

 > [!Note]
-> The root certificate that's being removed is named "Federal Common Policy CA" and is commonly referred to as "G1."
+> The root certificate that's being removed is named "Federal Common Policy CA" and is commonly referred to as the "G1" root certificate.
 >
-> The root certificate that replaces the FCPCA certificate is named "Federal Common Policy CA G2" and is commonly referred to as "G2."
+> The root certificate that replaces the "G1" root certificate is named "Federal Common Policy CA G2" and is commonly referred to as the "G2" root certificate.

 _Applies to:_ &nbsp; All versions of Windows

 ## Introduction

-The [United States Federal PKI](https://www.idmanagement.gov/) team that governs the FCPCA formally requested that the FCPCA certificate be removed from the Microsoft Trusted Root Program.
+The [United States Federal PKI (FPKI)](https://www.idmanagement.gov/) team that governs the US Federal Common Policy CA formally requested that the "G1" root certificate be removed from the Microsoft Trusted Root Program.

 |Certificate name|SHA1 thumbprint|
 |---|---|
 |Federal Common Policy CA|905F942FD9F28F679B378180FD4F846347F645C1|
 |||

-Applications and operations that depend on the FCPCA certificate will fail after they receive the certificate update within one to seven days after March 22, 2022.
-Administrators should migrate from the existing FCPCA certificate to the replacement FCPCA G2 certificate as your agency's federal trust anchor.
+Applications and operations that depend on the "G1" root certificate will fail after they receive the certificate update within one to seven days after March 29, 2022.
+Administrators should migrate from the existing "G1" certificate to the replacement "G2" certificate as your agency's federal trust anchor.

 |Certificate name|SHA1 thumbprint|
 |---|---|